Near-Optimality of Linear Strategies for Static Teams with `Big' Non-Gaussian Noise: Convergence of densities

 \section{Convergence of densities}

 Our results make extensive use of convergence results of densities of random vectors.
-This section establishes these results.
+This section establishes these results; proofs are relegated to the Appendix.
 The core result that our conclusions rely on is a recent pointwise estimate of the density of the \textit{projection} of an isotropic random vector with a log-concave density.
 Recall that a density $f:\Real^n \rightarrow [0,\infty)$ is log-concave if $f(x) \equiv \exp(-G(x))$ for some convex function $G:\Real^n \rightarrow \Real.$

 \begin{theorem}[Eldan and Klartag~\cite{eldan2008pointwise}] Let $X$ be an isotropic random vector in $\Real^n$ with a log-concave density and let $1 \leq \ell \leq n^{c_1}$ be an integer.
 Then there exists a subset $\Escr \subseteq G_{n,\ell}$ with $\mu_{n,\ell}(\Escr) \geq 1-C\exp(-n^{c_2}) $ such that for all $E \in \Escr,$ the following holds.
 Let $f_E$ denote the density of $\Pi_E(X).$ Then for all $x \in E$ with $\norm{x} \leq n^{c_4}$,